wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 <p><span style="font-size: large; font-weight: 600">Color Mapping Tab</span></p>

 The color mapping tab lets you define which set of values maps to which colors.
-In the example above, values between 0 and 0.5 are mapped to orange, values 0.5 - 1.0 are mapped to blue.
+In the example above, values under 0.5 are mapped to orange, values 0.5 - 1.0 are mapped to blue.

 <p><span style="font-size: large; font-weight: 600">Format Tab</span></p>